 How long does it take to become a LCSW?

-While this can vary, an aspiring LCSW will spend 6 years studying to earn both a Bachelor's and Master's degree.
+While this can vary, an aspiring clinically licensed social worker (LCSW) will spend 6 years studying to earn both a Bachelor's and Master's degree.
 Post-graduation, it can take anywhere between 2-4 years to earn the required amount of experience and supervised hours that are dictated by each state licensing board.
 That means it can take roughly 8-10 years, including undergraduate and graduate education and supervised hours to become a LCSW.